G2MC Quarterly Newsletter

 G2MC is committed to fostering the growth of early career investigators in the field of genomic medicine.
 Through the implementation of Early Career Forums at our international conferences and our G2MC Early Career Investigators Subcommittee, we hope to provide opportunities for our members to mentor and cultivate young talent in genomic medicine implementation all over the world.

 G2MC is excited to speak with our latest Early Career Investigator looking to invigorate the next era of Genomic Medicine.
 Tania Vasquez is a House Officer at a pediatrics clinic located in Brooklyn, New York, mostly serving the Hispanic population including children with genetic and developmental conditions.
 Vasquez is passionate about helping underserved populations, particularly infants and children, and improving healthcare for these groups through the implementation of genomic medicine.

 Continue reading to learn more about Vasquez and her career goals.

 Organizational Updates and Announcements

-NEW Funding and Grants Webpage
+REMINDER: Funding and Grants Webpage

 The GGMC Development Committee is requesting for G2MC members to share potential funding opportunities and sources applicable to the implementation of genomic medicine.
 These will be posted on our website and shared in our newsletters and social media channels, with the goal of allowing other members the opportunity to consider collaborative proposals to answer them.
-We have created a new Funding and Grants webpage on our website to list these opportunities and funding sources.
+We have recently created a Funding and Grants webpage on our website to list these opportunities and funding sources.
 We encourage members to use the submission form on the webpage to submit potential funding opportunities and sources to be posted and shared.

-Working Group and Flagship Project Updates
+Flagship Project Updates